Geological Sciences

 Graduate Program Information

 The Department of Geological Sciences offers graduate study leading to the Master of Science degree in geology.
 The department offers excellent laboratory facilities for research in mineralogy, igneous petrology, geochemistry, stratigraphy, geochronology, and sedimentology.
 Available are a large, fully equipped rock preparation laboratory, mineral separation laboratory, plus computer, geochemical and petrographic labs.
-Major equipment includes a Gemeni heavy mineral separation table, a class 1000 clean lab, Thermal Ionization Mass Spectrometry (TIMS) and Laser-Ablation Multi-Collector Inductively Coupled Plasma Mass Spectrometry (LA-MC-ICP-MS).
+Major equipment includes a Gemini heavy mineral separation table, a class 1000 clean lab, Thermal Ionization Mass Spectrometry (TIMS) and Laser-Ablation Multi-Collector Inductively Coupled Plasma Mass Spectrometry (LA-MC-ICP-MS).
 The department maintains its own fleet of field vehicles.
 Also available are computing facilities that include an HP color plotter and GIS system.
 Financial support is available to graduate students in geology through teaching and research assistantships and scholarships.
 Inquiries regarding financial aid should be directed to the graduate advisor.
 Admission to the program is in accord with the general regulations of the Graduate School.

 Professor, Nancy J. McMillan, Department Head

 N. J. McMillan, Department Head, Ph.D.
 (Southern Methodist)– igneous petrology, geochemistry; J. M. Amato, Ph.D.
 (Stanford)– structural geology, tectonics; F. C. Ramos, Ph.D.
-(California- Los Angeles)– isotope geochemistry, petrology; R. J. Burgette, Ph.D.
-(Oregon)- neotectonics; B.A.
+(California- Los Angeles)– isotope geochemistry, petrology; B.A.
 Hampton, Ph.D.
-(Purdue)- sedimentology, tectonics; T.F.
+(Purdue)- sedimentology, tectonics; J. Thines, Ph.D.
+(U. Iowa)- volcanology, mineralogy, petrology; T.F.
 Lawton, Ph.D.
 (Emeritus) (Arizona)- stratigraphy, basin analysis; G.H.
 Mack, Ph.D.
 (Emeritus) (Indiana-Bloomington)- sedimentary petrology, sedimentology.

 Geology Courses